tleonard128/nyc-rats/README.md

 ![model1_results](model1_results.png)

 With an intercept of 2,086 and a coefficient of .00056854.
-Our model represents the function f(x)=2086+.00056854x suggesting that every community disctrict contains 2,086 rats plus .00056854 of a rat for every one ton of garbage it produces.
+Our model represents the function f(x)=2086+.00056854x suggesting that every community disctrict has an average of 2,086 rats sightings and every ton of garbae produces .00056854 of a rat sighting.

-However, our model has an r-squared of 0.0283 meaning there is only a 2.8% indicating that the model explains a proportion of variance in the total rats that can be explained by tons of garbage.
-Therefor, we will need to continue to refine the model.
+However, our model has an r-squared of 0.0283 meaning that only 2.8% of trash tonnage variance accurately indicated the number of rat sightings.
+Our chart also indicates that our variable is a poor predictor of rat sightings, as there were many districts that were outliers in terms of the amount of trash produced and the number of rat sightings.
+For example, some districts produced trash in the middle of the range of all districts but had rat sightings almost double that of comparable trash producers.
+Therefore, we will need to continue to refine the model.
+Our group has proposed looking at land use data and possibly socioeconomic factors that we can add and hopefully predict more accurate results.